 Location: Munich, Germany

-The International Network for Cooperation in Mental Health (i.nez), the Global Mental Health Group from the Department of Psychiatry and Psychotherapy of the Ludwig-Maximilians- Universität München and the Center for International Health CIHLMU, are organizing the 9th International Symposium on “Global Mental Health - Mental Health in Developing Countries”.
-The symposium is open to all health professionals, medical anthropologists and students interested in the topic.
+The International Network for Cooperation in Mental Health (i.nez), the Global Mental Health Group from the Department of Psychiatry and Psychotherapy of the Ludwig-Maximilians- Universität München and the Center for International Health CIHLMU, hosted the 9th International Symposium on “Global Mental Health - Mental Health in Developing Countries”.
+The symposium was open to all health professionals, medical anthropologists and students interested in the topic.

 Symposium Program (PDF 354,21 KB)

 Dr. Wolfgang Krahl, i.nez - International Network for Cooperation in Mental Health e.V.